dolorosus/SortFilesPhysical/README.md

 # SortFilesPhysical
-Sort the physical order of a folder
+Sort a folders contents in physical order

 Sometimes it is necessary to physically sort the contents of a directory.
 This can be done by moving the contents piece by piece to a temporary folder.